metahashorg/iconhash_py/README.md

 We are making a DCGAN to generate newer variants of [Planets](https://drive.google.com/drive/folders/1NwupUPLIPuQZG38Lm1CT0vdofP6I5QgA?usp=sharing) (link to training dataset) from random noise inputs.

-This Convolutional Generative Adversarial Network consists of two different networks, the genarator and the discriminator.
+This Convolutional Generative Adversarial Network consists of two different networks, the generator and the discriminator.
 The Generator tries to generate images from random noise, while the Discriminator tries to distinguish real images from the  generated ones.

 The Generator model includes a block of layers consisting of Batchnormalization, upsampling followed by a convolution with relu activation.
 There are 4 such blocks used tanh function as the activation of the convolution layer.
 The Discriminator model is a simple deep convolution network.